close button

 01

-Meet youth where help is most acutely needed: schools, afterschool programs, community health centers, and youth centered organizations.
+Meet youth where they are at schools, afterschool programs, community health centers, and youth centered organizations.

 02

-Offer young people interested in addressing our nation’s youth mental health crisis with an opportunity to provide peer support while obtaining quality training, skills, experiences, and credentials to start a career in behavioral health.
+Offer young people interested in supporting youth mental health with an opportunity to provide peer support while obtaining quality training, skills, experiences, and credentials to start a career in behavioral health.

 03

-Increase the capacity of schools, community-based organizations, community health clinics, and behavioral health organizations to respond to the growing youth mental health crisis and provide support for the most vulnerable youth.
+Increase the capacity of schools, community-based organizations, community health clinics, and behavioral health organizations to respond to the growing youth mental health crisis and provide support for middle and high school students.

 04

-Promote digital safety and wellbeing as an essential component of youth mental health by supporting healthy social media use and helping young people navigate online spaces safely.
+Promote digital safety and emotional wellbeing as essential components of youth mental health—online and off— by supporting healthy digital habits and helping young people navigate online spaces thoughtfully, safely, and with confidence.

 Our Solution

-The Youth Mental Health Corps empowers young adults ages 18 to 24 to serve as peer mental health navigators in schools, community organizations, and health clinics.
+The Youth Mental Health Corps trains young adults ages 18 to 29 to serve as peer mental health navigators in schools, community organizations, and health clinics.
 Members have the opportunity to gain hands-on experience, training, and can earn certification and/or higher education credit, all while serving in communities with limited access to mental health resources.

 Our Partners